wzod/docs/source/containers/create-docker-images.md

-Please contribute to the [REMnux collection of Docker images](https://registry.hub.docker.com/repos/remnux/) of malware analysis applications.
+Please contribute to the [REMnux&trade; collection of Docker images](https://registry.hub.docker.com/repos/remnux/) of malware analysis applications.
 You'll get a chance to experiment with Docker, become a master at setting up an application of your choice and expand the set of tools that other professionals can conveniently run for examining malicious software.

 As a starting point, read the REMnux page regarding [Docker and the notion of containers](malware-analysis.md).
 Also, familiarize yourself with the approaches to [running images that have already been created](run-apps.md) as part of the REMnux project.
 Next, review the guidelines and examples below.
 Lastly, read Docker's documentation for [building images using a Dockerfile](http://docs.docker.com/reference/builder/).